-Plaintiff resides in Manassas, Virginia.
-He has filed a purported complaint against the State of Michigan and an individual.
-But the cryptic document simply fails to provide any notice of a claim and the basis of federal court jurisdiction.
+Plaintiff resides in Vancouver, Washington.
+He purports to sue state and federal defendants, but the cryptically worded complaint captioned "Tortured/Terrorist" fails to provide any notice of a claim and the basis of jurisdiction.
 A separate order of dismissal accompanies this Memorandum Opinion.